 Cannabidiol (aka CBD) ranks second to THC in terms of abundance in the cannabis plant.
 It is usually produced from hemp plant varieties of cannabis which, unlike marijuana plants, contain very low amounts of THC.

 Like THC, CBD interacts with the body’s endocannabinoid system to produce a number of health benefits.
 It has been found to reduce anxiety, inflammation and pain, without the psychoactive effects of THC.

 Additionally, CBD is actually believed to be capable of blocking the mind-altering effects of THC.
 CBD has been found to enhance the pain killing properties inherent in THC while also reducing the paranoia that can come from the compound.
 Cannabis strains that have been bred to contain nearly equal amounts of THC and CBD have been shown to be highly effective at reducing pain.

 All of the 400 plus compounds in the cannabis plant, including CBD and THC, work together to create a particular effect on the body that has been called The Entourage Effect.
 This is because scientific evidence suggests medicinal substances are more effective when taken in their whole and natural state.
 For this reason, many argue that consuming the cannabis plant in whole is the only way to facilitate full absorption.

 There remains disagreement over which combinations of THC and CBD are most effective.
 For this reason, cannabis and hemp product manufacturers offer an array of products with varying levels of these compounds.
-For example, Green Forest offers full spectrum hemp oil that harnesses the benefits of the entourage effect while containing minimal amounts of THC.
+For example, GC offers full spectrum hemp oil that harnesses the benefits of the entourage effect while containing minimal amounts of THC.
 Conversely, distillate CBD contains greatly reduced amounts of other cannabinoids and CBD isolate is the purest form of of CBD, containing none of the other cannabinoids found in the plant.